Gil de Siloé

 Gil de Siloé (Antwerp?
 1440s – Burgos, 1501) was a Castilian sculptor of Flemish origin, who worked in Burgos in a late gothic or Isabelline style.

-His Hispano-Flemish style, which combines influences of the Germanic and Flemish gothic, and Mudéjar, is meticulous in its ornamentation and displays great technical virtuosity.
+His Hispano-Flemish style, which combines influences of the Germanic and Flemish gothic, and Mudéjar, is meticulous in its ornamentation and displays technical virtuosity.

 He was the father of an important architect and sculptor, Diego de Siloe.

 Works

 In Miraflores Charterhouse there are several works by Gil de Siloé: